 Our committed approach to maintaining high quality standards within our work is something that we are very proud of.
 Of course, this is only achieved thanks to the dedicated time and attention of our colleagues, that are focused to ensure that every aspect of their role, from internal processes through to site work, is completed to the highest standard possible.

-Stancold’s Health & Safety and Quality Manager, Edwin Drew, is responsible for overseeing all aspects of quality assurance for the business and utilises his expertise across our ongoing projects involving food facilities, cleanrooms and firewalls.
-To delve deeper into the processes that our team undertake within our firewall installations, we sat down with Edwin to discuss the different requirements that must be met to ensure a high-quality build.
+Stancold’s Health & Safety and Quality Manager, Tom Goddard, is responsible for overseeing all aspects of quality assurance for the business and utilises his expertise across our ongoing projects involving food facilities, cleanrooms and firewalls.
+To delve deeper into the processes that our team undertake within our firewall installations, we sat down with Tom to discuss the different requirements that must be met to ensure a high-quality build.

 As the build progresses and panels are installed, a number of different surveys are completed to check the quality of the workmanship.
 This includes standard visual surveys to observe the construction process being followed as well as more invasive inspections that take a closer look at its finer details.
 This may involve temporarily removing flashings to assess behind.
 Alongside this, fixings and angles are checked to ensure they’re being used as per the agreed construction drawing.

 Of course, health and safety is always factored into these visits and checks are completed on tools, within teams and across the workspace to make sure that the works are being undertaken safely at all times.

 When any material delivery is made to site, such as panels, assessments must be completed to ensure that they are free from defects and in a suitable condition for construction.
 Of course, this is a key requirement for any project, but where passive fire protection is concerned, every individual element must fulfil its role in providing safety against the spread of flame and any damage could considerably jeopardise this.